harmony-one/h/progress/alaina-furstenberg.md

+2024-01-20 Mon: MLK holiday

+---

+2024-01-19 Sun: design of graphics in preparation for PTO.

+2024-01-18 Sat: Posting of community section to X.

+2024-01-17 Fri: Sync with Theo for boostDAI and AI agent marketing.
+Updating of the community section.
+Writing of week 3 for the january newsletter.

 2024-01-16 Thu: Sync with Li Amanda and Rika.
-Action items:
+Action items: research AI marketing tools to target developers.
+Animation for boostDAI.

 2024-01-15 Wed: Continuation of animation for yield enhancer launch.
 Tweet with [LayerZero](https://x.com/harmonyprotocol/status/1879610260601905181) and [Mona](https://x.com/harmonyprotocol/status/1879654950126710925).